Scatter Plot Calculator

 What is a scatter plot graph?
 Re-thinking the scatter plot definition

 First things first; what is a scatter plot graph?
 This one is straightforward.
 It is a collection of points represented in 2D space.
 In more familiar words: it's the simplest way to visualize data objectively.
 Because a scatter plot is generally 2D (it could be 3D as well, but that is less common), it is handy for revealing correlations between two factors.

 For example, if we record the money we have at different days throughout the month, we will see something like this:

 which looks like just some boring, useless data.
-However, if you create a scatter plot with the data, you can see much more than you thought.
+However, if you create a, you can see much more than you thought.
 You don't need to know much about how to read a scatter plot to realize that over time my money decreases (hopefully because we bought nice things).

 Not only can you see that faster with this scatter plot example, but you can immediately see that the only moment we made money was an outlier and not part of the real trend.
 We will go back to this scatter plot example later when we talk about correlation coefficients, linear regression, and learn more about how to read a scatter plot.